 We expect to spend substantial amounts to complete the development of, seek regulatory approvals for and commercialize our product candidates.
 We will require additional capital, which we may raise through equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or other sources to enable us to complete the development and potential commercialization of our product candidates.
-The COVID-19 outbreak and mitigation measures also have had and may continue to have an adverse impact on global economic conditions, which could have an adverse effect on our ability to raise capital when needed.
+Our ability to raise additional capital when needed may be adversely affected by external factors beyond our control, including changes in the political climate, potential reforms and changes to government negotiation and regulation, the effect of healthcare reform legislation, including those that may limit pricing of pharmaceutical products and drugs, market prices and conditions, prospects for favorable or unfavorable clinical trial results, new product initiatives, the manufacturing and distribution of new products, product safety and efficacy issues, new collaborations, strategic alliances and licensing arrangements, and the COVID-19 outbreak and mitigation measures.
 Furthermore, we expect to continue to incur costs associated with operating as a public company.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative effect on our financial condition and our ability to pursue our business strategy.
 In addition, attempting to secure additional financing may divert the time and attention of our management from day-to-day activities and harm our product candidate development efforts.
 If we are unable to raise capital when needed or on acceptable terms, we would be forced to delay, reduce or eliminate certain of our research and development programs.

 Our operations have consumed significant amounts of cash since inception.
-As of March 31, 2020, our cash and cash equivalents were \$210.8 million.
-Based on our cash and cash equivalents at March 31, 2020 and the research funding we expect to receive under the Collaboration Agreement, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2022.
+As of September 30, 2020, our cash and cash equivalents were \$179.3 million.
+Based on our cash and cash equivalents at September 30, 2020 and the research funding we expect to receive under the Collaboration Agreement, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2022.
 This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances could cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more than currently expected because of circumstances beyond our control.
 Because the length of time and activities associated with successful development of our product candidates is uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to: